View north over Pineview Reservoir from the John Wick trail. Review by Bruce on August 20, 2024.

 The entry to Last Dance, south uphill.
 We're looking across Nighthawk Lane from the entry to parking.

 The Last Dance trail climbs from the parking spot on Nighthawk Lane.
 It's part of a climbing route that includes two sections of Last Dance separated by 1/10th mile of road, Shane's World, another 1/10th mile of road, then another section of unlabeled singletrack to upper Goes To 11.
-(At the top of Last Dance, some riders divert onto John Wick (and Crazy 8's) to climb upper Home Run.)
+(At the top of Last Dance, some riders divert onto John Wick and Crazy 8's then climb upper Home Run.)

 The first segment of Last Dance is 0.4 miles of gentle non-technical climbing.
 It ends on paved road.
-Ignore the circle on your right and turn left for 0.1 mile.
-As the paved road turns west (to the right), find the second portion of Last Dance on the left.
+Ignore the circle on your right and turn left to ride pavement for 0.1 mile.
+As the paved road turns west (veering to the right), find the second portion of Last Dance on your left.

 Last Dance is less forested than most routes in the area, with frequent open views.